All Episodes

 He didn't find the fresh set of troubles.

-It wasn't there when he was, you know, spring cleaning and he was vacuuming the rug, and he lifted up the corner and the fresh set of troubles was w he happened to find it there just under the rug or down it fallen the fresh set of troubles had fallen mysteriously down the back of the sofa.
+It wasn't there when he was, you know, spring cleaning and he was vacuuming the rug and he lifted up the corner and the fresh set of troubles was, he happened to find it there just under the rug or down it had fallen.

 He is the fresh set of troubles.

-He created the fresh set of That's the New York Times.
+He created the fresh set of troubles.

-Here's the other difference, by the way, between you the citizen and your rulers.
+Here's the other difference, by the way, between you, the citizen, and your rulers.

-Forty-one questions would be nothing.
+41 questions would be nothing.

-And it is now June the third, and they have still not they did not file for an extension H if they were really if they had a real sense of humor, they would file for an extension.
+And it is now June the 3rd, and they have still not – they did not file for an extension, HR.

-They did not file for an extension, they just haven't made the May twenty-first deadline, you know.
+They just haven't made the May 21st deadline, you know.

 Like that April 15th deadline.

-Uh you have to comply with everything they say.
+You have to comply with everything they say.

 They don't have to comply with everything.

-That's why I always say, uh, ever since uh I had the misfortune to attract whatever it was now, the big fourteen thousand dollar fide from the New York State Bureau of Compliance.
+That's why I always say, ever since I had the misfortune to attract whatever it was now, the big $14,000 fide from the New York State Bureau of Compliance, that what this country needs is actually an alliance of non-compliance, where you have actually people saying, no, we'd like to live as you live.

 So there's no point asking me anything else.

-Uh everyone should everyone should say that.
+Everyone should say that.

 Let's go to Jack in Havelock, North Carolina.